MikeZ77/COVID19-Project/docs/README.txt

 04-inference.py
 05-correlation.py

-RUN:
-the following scripts in the folder raw data NOAA 06-NOAADataCleaning.py
+The following scripts are located in the folder: weather/raw data NOAA 06-NOAADataCleaning.py
 07-weatherCleanup.py

-the following script in the folder weather 08-statesCombined.py
+The following script is located in the folder: weather 08-statesCombined.py

-the follwing scripts in the folder timeseries 09-caseCorrelation.py
+The following scripts are located in the folder: timeseries 09-caseCorrelation.py
 10-covidCases.py